 Can the Roman Church Validate Herself?

 Lastly, the Roman Catholic cannot appeal to Rome herself to validate the belief about the nature of the church.
 They cannot attempt to claim that she self-authenticates.
-The reason is that if Rome can self-authenticate herself, then the Bible could too, being the very Word of God (2 Timothy 3: 15-17).
+The reason is that if Rome can self-authenticate herself, then the Bible can too, being the very Word of God (2 Timothy 3:15-17).

-The reason this is a problem is because if the Bible can self-authenticate, then the Protestant could identify the Bible and understand its meaning without Rome’s help.
-Thus, to self-authenticate Rome is to give us Protestants exactly what we want and claim.
+The reason this is a problem is because if the Bible can self-authenticate, then the protestant could appeal to that for knowledge of the Bible.
+The protestant can then identify the Bible and understand its meaning without Rome’s help.
+Thus, to self-authenticate Rome is to give us protestants exactly what we want and claim to already have.

 Who Interprets the Interpreter?